paradisekelechi/SMSManagementSystem/README.md

-# PopulationManagementSystem
+# SMSManagementSystem
-Population management application is an application that lists the population of different locations, showing the distribution of male and female.
+SMS management application is an application that saves contacts and sends messages between contacts accordingly.

 ## URL
 The application is hosted at [https://populationmanager.herokuapp.com/api/locations]

 ## Documentation
 The documentation for this API can be found at [https://populationmanagement.docs.apiary.io/#]